Freud family: The war years

 After Sigmund Freud's death in 1939, Martha and Anna Freud made their home available to relatives and friends fleeing the Nazi occupation of Europe.
 In 1941, following the death of Martha's sister, Minna, Dorothy Burlingham (1891–1979) became a permanent member of the household.
-From their first meeting in Vienna in 1925, Anna and Dorothy developed “intimate relations that closely resembled those of lesbians”, although Anna “categorically denied the existence of a sexual relationship”.
-Dorothy had been a patient of Freud's and her four children, Bob, Mary (Mabbie), Katrina, and Michael, were among the first of Anna’s after she had begun her own psychoanalytic practice.
+From their first meeting in Vienna in 1925, Anna and Dorothy developed "intimate relations that closely resembled those of lesbians", although Anna "categorically denied the existence of a sexual relationship".
+Dorothy had been a patient of Freud's and her four children, Bob, Mary (Mabbie), Katrina, and Michael, were among the first of Anna's after she had begun her own psychoanalytic practice.
 During and after the war they collaborated in establishing the Hampstead War Nursery that provided therapy and residential care for children whose lives had been disrupted by the war.
 Their work laid the foundations for the post-war Hampstead Child Therapy Course and Clinic, founded in 1952 (later renamed the Anna Freud National Centre for Children and Families).

 Martin and Walter Freud were both interned in 1940 as enemy aliens.
 Following a change in government policy on internment, both were subsequently recruited to the Pioneer Corps.
 After the war, denied recognition as a (Vienna-trained) lawyer by the British legal profession, Martin Freud ran a tobacconist shop in Bloomsbury.
-His autobiographical memoir of Freud family life in Vienna, Glory Reflected, was published in 1952.
+His autobiographical memoir of Freud family life in Vienna, Glory Reflected: Sigmund Freud - the Man and Father, was published in 1957.
 His sister, Mathilde Höllischer, opened 'Robell', a women's fashion store on Baker Street.

 Walter Freud was deported to an internment camp in New South Wales, Australia.
 On his return to England in 1941 he was recruited to the Pioneer Corps and subsequently to the SOE.
 In April 1945 he was parachuted behind enemy lines in Austria.
-Advised to change his name in case of capture, he refused, declaring : “I want the Germans to know a Freud is coming back”.
+Advised to change his name in case of capture, he refused, declaring : "I want the Germans to know a Freud is coming back".
 He narrowly survived separation from his comrades and took the leading role in securing the surrender of the strategically important Zeltweg aerodrome in southern Austria.
 When the war ended he was assigned to war crimes investigation work in Germany.
 Given the fate of his great aunts and maternal grandmother at the hands of the Nazis, he was particularly pleased to help secure the prosecution of directors of the firm that supplied Zyklon B gas to the concentration camps, two of whom were executed for war crimes.
 In 1946, he left the army with the rank of major.
 The following year he was granted British citizenship and resumed a career as an industrial chemist.